Blackpoll warbler: Foraging and diet

-The blackpoll has a deliberate feeding style with occasional flitting, hovering and hawking around branches.
+The blackpoll has a deliberate feeding style with occasional flitting, hovering, and hawking around branches.
 They are primarily insectivorous.
 The species appears to be quite a generalist, preying on a great diversity of adult and larval insects and spiders.
-Documented insect prey for the species includes lice, locusts, cankerworms, mosquitoes, webworms, ants, termites, gnats, aphids and sawflies.
-It has been suggested that this species may be a spruce budworm specialist, but there is no obvious connection between population trends of the two species.
-The blackpoll will opt for berries in migration and during winter.
+Documented insect prey for the species includes lice, locusts, cankerworms, mosquitoes, webworms, ants, termites, gnats, aphids, and sawflies.
+It has been suggested that this species may be a spruce budworm specialist, but there is no obvious connection between the population trends of the two species.
+The blackpoll will opt for berries during migration and in winter.
 They often forage high in trees, and sometimes catch insects while in flight.

-Reproduction
+Breeding

 Their breeding habitats are coniferous woodlands, especially those in which spruce trees grow.
 The bird's breeding ranges extend to the taiga.
 Blackpoll warblers commonly nest in a relatively low site of a conifer.
 They lay 3–5 eggs in a cup-shaped nest, rarely up to 9.
-The eggs are incubated for around 12 days and the young leave the nest when they are only 10 days old, before they can fly well.
+The eggs are incubated for around 12 days and the young leave the nest when they are only 10 days old before they can fly well.
 Their parents feed them for a total of around two weeks.
 Mated females usually begin second nests right away and leave post-fledging parental duties to their mates.
 The high incidence of double brooding, coupled with and partly a function of low nest predation and parasitism rates, results in high annual productivity for this species.

 Migration

 The blackpoll warbler's transoceanic flight has been the subject of over twenty-five scientific studies.
-Sources of data include radar observations, bird banding and weights taken, dead birds recovered from field sites and fatal obstacles.
+Sources of data include radar observations, bird banding and weights taken, dead birds recovered from field sites, and fatal obstacles.
 It is unknown if they feed on insects while in flight.
 Blackpoll warblers have the longest migration of any species of New World warbler.
-This is likely the reason that they are one of the later warblers to appear in spring migration, after one or more short overwater flights and a relatively prolonged movement overland after through North America anytime from early May to mid-June.
-The peak of their migration is in late May, when most warblers are on their breeding grounds.
+This is likely the reason that they are one of the later warblers to appear in spring migration, after one or more short overwater flights and a relatively prolonged movement overland through North America anytime from early May to mid-June.
+The peak of their migration is in late May when most warblers are on their breeding grounds.

-In the fall the birds migrate from their breeding grounds across the northern latitudes.
+In the fall, the birds migrate from their breeding grounds across the northern latitudes.
 They converge on the Northeastern United States south to Virginia starting in mid-August.
 Most blackpolls fly directly from northeastern North America over the Atlantic Ocean to their winter range.
-Data from nocturnal accidents, banding stations and sightings have shown that blackpolls are rare autumn migrants south of Cape Hatteras, North Carolina, whereas north of Cape Hatteras they are common.
-Part of the fall migratory route of the blackpoll warbler is over the Atlantic Ocean from the northeastern United States to the Greater and Lesser Antilles, or northern South America.
+Data from nocturnal accidents, banding stations, and sightings have shown that blackpolls are rare autumn migrants south of Cape Hatteras, North Carolina, whereas north of Cape Hatteras they are common.
+Part of the fall migratory route of the blackpoll warbler is over the Atlantic Ocean from the northeastern United States to the Greater and Lesser Antilles or northern South America.
 Island stopovers at Bermuda and other places are evidence of migratory pathways.